À nous les petites Anglaises

 À nous les petites anglaises (Let's Get Those English Girls) is a French film directed by Michel Lang, released in 1976.

 Synopsis

-In the summer of 1959 two French schoolboys who have failed their English exams are sent on holidays to the South of England.
-While they are supposed to mainly concentrate on improving their English they also get to know the local population.
-However it is easier to flirt with the other French schoolgirls.
+In the summer, of 1959 two French schoolboys who have failed their English exams are sent on holidays to the South of England.
+While they are supposed to mainly concentrate on improving their English, they also get to know the local population.
+However, it is easier to flirt with the other French schoolgirls rather than improving their English proficiency.

 Production

 The film was shot in Thanet in Kent at Ramsgate where arcades, parks, the Foy Boat, Royal Harbour and the main sands feature throughout the film.
 Beaches including Botany Bay and Kingsgate Bay were also used and the Port of Dover also features where the boys arrive at the start of the film.